 WHAT YOU NEED TO MAKE THIS PINK VELVET CAKE

-- White Cake Box Mix: Any brand of white cake box mix will do.
+- White Cake Box Mix: Any brand of white cake mix will work.

-- Pure Vanilla Extract: Gives flavor!
-I get my favorite pure vanilla extract from Costco.
+- Pure Vanilla Extract: Adds delicious flavor.
+I like to use pure vanilla extract from Costco.

-- Avocado Oil: You can also use vegetable oil, canola oil or melted coconut oil.
+- Avocado Oil: Keeps the cake soft and tender.
+You can also use vegetable oil, canola oil, or melted coconut oil.

-- Eggs: Make sure you bring the eggs to room temperature so they can effortlessly mix into the batter without over mixing.
+- Eggs: Bring the eggs to room temperature so they mix easily into the batter without overmixing.

-- Pink & Red Food Coloring: You can use your favorite food coloring but I enjoy using Americolor color gel and Colour Mill Oil Based food colouring.
-You can find both on Amazon.
+- Pink & Red Food Coloring: Use your favorite food coloring.
+I like Americolor gel colors and Colour Mill oil-based food coloring—both are available on Amazon.

-- Sprinkles & Edible Glitter (optional): I used Fancy Sprinkles edible gold glitter.
+- Sprinkles & Edible Glitter (optional): For extra sparkle, I used Fancy Sprinkles edible gold glitter.

 WHAT INGREDIENTS YOU NEED TO MAKE VANILLA BEAN BUTTERCREAM

-- Butter: I recommend using unsalted butter because you are able to control the amount of salt you want especially when making the frosting.
-Be sure to bring the butter to room temperature.
-I always take mine out a couple hours before I want to bake.
-It must be soft enough so your finger leaves a dent when pressing it.
-If you forgot to take your butter out to come out to room temperature you can also zap it in the microwave for about 20 seconds.
-Do not melt the butter completely.
+- Butter: I recommend using unsalted butter so you can control the amount of salt, especially in frosting.
+Bring the butter to room temperature—I like to take mine out a couple of hours before baking.
+It should be soft enough that your finger leaves a dent when you press it.
+If you forget to let it sit out, you can soften it in the microwave for about 20 seconds, but do not melt it completely.

-- Salt: Adds flavor.
-I like using sea salt or pink Himalayan salt.
+- Salt: Adds flavor and balances sweetness.
+I like to use sea salt or pink Himalayan salt.

-- Pure Vanilla Extract & Vanilla Bean Paste: Vanilla bean paste is a game changer in recipes.
-If you do not have vanilla bean paste it’s not the end of the world, you can substitute with pure vanilla extract.
-My favorite brand for vanilla bean paste is Nielsen-Massey and you can find it on Amazon.
-I believe Trader Joe’s also sells their own vanilla bean paste too!
+- Pure Vanilla Extract & Vanilla Bean Paste: Vanilla bean paste is a total game changer.
+If you don’t have it, no worries—just use pure vanilla extract instead.
+My favorite vanilla bean paste is Nielsen-Massey, which you can find on Amazon.
+Trader Joe’s also sells its own vanilla bean paste.

-- Heavy Cream: You can also use whole milk if you do not have heavy cream on hand.
+- Heavy Cream: Adds richness and helps create a smooth, fluffy frosting.
+You can use whole milk if you don’t have heavy cream on hand.

-- Powdered Sugar: Also called confectioners sugar.
-PS- you do not need to sift it!
+- Powdered Sugar: Also called confectioners’ sugar.
+And no—you don’t need to sift it!

 WHAT SUPPLIES YOU NEED

-- 9×13 Inch Pan: Metal, glass or disposable pan is fine.
-Either will do.
+- 9×13-Inch Pan: A metal, glass, or disposable pan will all work for this recipe.
 I love using Fat Daddio pans.

-- Pipping Bags: I get mine from Amazon.
+- Piping Bags: Any standard piping bags will work.
+I usually order mine from Amazon.

 HOW TO MAKE A PINK VELVET SHEET CAKE

-In a large bowl, whisk together the buttermilk, sour cream, eggs, oil, and vanilla until combined.
+In a large bowl, whisk the buttermilk, sour cream, eggs, oil, and vanilla together until well combined.

 Pour the batter into the prepared pan.
-Bake for 27 to 30 minutes or until a toothpick inserted in the center comes out clean.
-Baking times vary, so keep an eye on yours.
+Bake for 27–30 minutes, or until a toothpick inserted into the center comes out clean.
+Since baking times can vary, keep an eye on the cake toward the end of the baking time.

-Remove from the oven and allow the cake to cool in the pan.
-Cool completely before decorating.
-As the cake is cooling, you can make the frosting to decorate the cake.
+Remove the cake from the oven and let it cool in the pan.
+Allow it to cool completely before decorating.
+While the cake is cooling, prepare the frosting you’ll use to decorate it.

 HOW TO MAKE VANILLA BEAN BUTTERCREAM

-Using a hand-held mixer or stand mixer fitted with a paddle or whisk attachment, beat the butter on medium speed until light and fluffy, about 2 minutes.
-Add vanilla extract, vanilla bean paste, heavy cream and salt with the mixer running on low.
-Slowly add the powdered sugar.
-Increase to high speed and beat for 3 full minutes.
-You can add more powdered sugar if frosting is too thin, more cream if the frosting is too thick, or a little more of salt if the frosting is too sweet.
-Yields about 6 cups of frosting.
+Using a hand-held mixer or a stand mixer fitted with a paddle or whisk attachment, beat the butter on medium speed until it’s light and fluffy, about 2 minutes.
+With the mixer on low, pour in the vanilla extract, vanilla bean paste, heavy cream, and salt.
+Gradually add the powdered sugar.
+Once incorporated, increase the speed to high and beat for 3 minutes.
+Adjust the consistency as needed: add more powdered sugar if the frosting is too thin, more cream if it’s too thick, or a pinch more salt if it’s too sweet.
+This recipe makes about 6 cups of frosting.

 HOW TO DECORATE THE CAKE

-Place 1 cup of the vanilla bean buttercream in one bowl and 2 cups of buttercream in another bowl.
-Tint the bowl with 1 cup of buttercream red.
-I used red Colour Mill Oil Based food colouring.
-You can add as much as you like to get the color you desire.
+Divide the vanilla bean buttercream by placing 1 cup in one bowl and 2 cups in another.
+Tint the 1-cup portion red.
+I used red Colour Mill oil-based food colouring, but you can add as much as you like to reach your desired shade.

-Tint the other bowl with 2 cups of buttercream pink.
-I used Hot Pink Colour Mill Oil Based food colouring.
-You can add as much as you like to get the color you desire.
+Tint the other bowl of 2 cups buttercream pink.
+I used Hot Pink Colour Mill oil-based food colouring, but you can add as much as you like to reach your desired shade.

-If you don’t have heart cookie cutters you can use this template that I found online.
-You can print, cut them out, place them on the cake and use a toothpick to make the outline.
+If you don’t have heart cookie cutters, use this template I found online instead.
+Simply print and cut out the hearts, place them on the cake, and trace around them with a toothpick to form the outlines.

-If you’d like to take your decorating up a notch add sprinkles and/or edible glitter like it did.
-I suggest doing this right after you finishing piping so they can stick to the frosting.
+To take your decorating up a notch, you can add sprinkles and/or edible glitter, as I did.
+For best results, add them immediately after you finish piping so they adhere well to the frosting.

 Slice and serve.
 Cover leftovers tightly and store in the refrigerator for up to 5 days.